Downtown Loop (Rapid Transit)

 Construction of Phase 2 (Queens Avenue and Ridout Street) started in 2022, with planned carry-over work in 2023.

-Phase 3 of the Downtown Loop construction is anticipated to begin in late March / early April on Wellington Street between Queens Avenue and York Street.
+Phase 3 of the Downtown Loop construction began in April 2023 on Wellington Street between Queens Avenue and York Street.

 The project will add new streetscape elements as well as transportation and transit improvements above ground, while repairing and replacing aging sewers, watermains and other underground infrastructure.